polijan/tty_pona/README.md

 > The script **`xterm-pona`** (in the `bin/` folder) is a wrapper around xterm which "preloads" `tty_pona.so`
 > to the xterm's program and making it fully functional with sitelen pona.
-> Edit and customize the start of the script, according to what fonts you have, and then launch it:
+> Edit and customize the start of the script, according to what fonts you have.
+> Then launch `bin/xterm-pona`:

 ```sh
 # 3 glyhps "ale li pona" in sitelen pona (again you could just the use input method instead)